+An exploratory analysis was conducted to examine the possibility that some displays could have been explicitly recognized.
+56 out of 247 displays (23%) had a perfect accuracy score; participants indicated that they have seen the display in the search task on all four presentations during the recognition test.
+The mean confidence rating for these displays was 3.78 out of 5 (the average for all other repeated displays was 2.96.
+This seems to suggest that there are at least some percentage of displays were explicitly recognized by participants.
+The Bayes Factors were calculated for a model with accuracy score as a factor.
+There was strong evidence for the hypothesis that the magnitude of the contextual cueing effect was not affected by accuracy scores on the recognition test, BF01 = 11.111

+Between-experiment comparison on the awareness of repeated displays

+The noticing rate for Experiments 1,2, and 3 were 30%, 25%, and 10.5% respectively.
+A chi-square test of independence revealed that noticing rates were not significantly different across the three experiments, χ2(3, N= 59) = 2.283, p = .319.

 General discussion

 The goal of the present study was to evaluate whether repeating lure contexts over time would produce a similar contextual cueing effect to that observed when candidate contexts repeat.
 Experiments 2 and 3 showed converging evidence that lure-context repetition does not in fact contribute to contextual cueing.
 These results are consistent with the findings in Jiang and Chun (2001 CITE).
 That said, in spite of the fact that lure-context repetition does not produce a contextual cueing effect, what is novel in our study is that we have evidence that lures were indeed processed and produced significant costs on reaction time (about 50-100 ms, comparing the zero lure condition to the largest lure set size condition, see Figure 2 and 3).
-In terms of the mechanistic locus of contextual cueing, the results imply that contextual cueing emerges late, after lures have been discarded from a scene, in what is often referred to as the second stage of visual search.
+In terms of the mechanistic locus of contextual cueing, the results imply that contextual cueing emerges late, after lures have been discarded from a scene, in what is often referred to as the second stage of visual search (CITE).
 From the perspective of parallel peripheral processing, all locations in the display are processed initially, yet it is not this set of locations that produces the effect.
 Only the subset of locations that are not rejected during parallel processing will form the memory basis that leads to the facilitation in contextual cueing.
 Just as Jiang and Chun (2001 CITE) suggested, contextual information is learned only for distractors that undergo processing by selective attention.